tomas/spaghetti/README.md

 Everything.
 Kinda works right now but the neverending combination of elements in GStreamer's pipelines makes it tough to make 'everything work'.
-The goal is to provide a thin layer that allows doing simple stuff, regardless of the platform it is running in.
+The goal is to provide a thin layer that allows doing simple stuff, regardless of the platform it is running on.

 ### Credits

-Written by Tomás Pollak.
+By Tomás Pollak.

 ### Copyright